NuGet/docs.microsoft.com-nuget/docs/API/NuGet-Credential-Providers-for-Visual-Studio.md

 ---

-# NuGet credential providers for Visual Studio
+# Authenticating feeds in Visual Studio with NuGet credential providers

 The NuGet Visual Studio Extension 3.6+ supports credential providers, which enable NuGet to work with authenticated feeds.
 After you install a NuGet credential provider for Visual Studio, the NuGet Visual Studio extension will automatically acquire and refresh credentials for authenticated feeds as necessary.